christianbaun/ossperf/README.md

 ## Example

 This command will create five files of size 1 MB each and use them to test the performance and data integrity of the storage service.
-The new bucket used will have the name s3perf-testbucket and the the uploads and the downloads will be carried out in parallel.
+The new bucket used will have the name ossperf-testbucket and the the uploads and the downloads will be carried out in parallel.

-`./s3perf.sh -n 5 -s 1048576 -b s3perf-testbucket -p`
+`./ossperf.sh -n 5 -s 1048576 -b ossperf-testbucket -p`

 ## Related Work